thecuriousresearcher/thecuriousresearcher.github.io/_tabs/about.md

 order: 4
 ---

-> Jeevan set up this space for me, my bestest friend in this world.
+> A good friend helped me set up this space- I'm using it to document my thoughts, my life and my world.

 {: .prompt-tip }